-‘The Young And The Restless’ Shocking News Leaves Doug Davidson Fired!
+‘The Young And The Restless’ Shocking News Leaves Doug Davidson Fired

 — Wendi???? (@wendi1760) September 11, 2018

 Fans quickly caught on to the news and responded with fury, accolades, and suggestions on behalf of Davidson.
-Some soap watchers even suggested that the soap vet switch to another network like NBC and Days of Our Lives.
+Some soap watchers even suggested that the soap vet switch to another network like NBC and Days of our Lives.
 His tweeted, “My history and loyalty is with Y&R” in response to that suggestion.

 At one point, a fan asked, “They haven’t let you go have they?!” to which Davidson replied, “It seems so.”
 The actor also tweeted about his work ethic and taking few sick days in the four decades he’s been with the top CBS Daytime show.
 Then he said this heartbreaker, “It does hurt, to be honest.”
 He also included a famous exit line from TV when he tweeted, “Good night, Gracie.”